-I love to read, and I’ve often struggled with multiple “to read” lists: handwritten, or on social media (back when I used social media), or books lying around waiting to be read.
+I love to read, and I’ve often struggled with multiple “to read” lists: handwritten in a journal, or on social media (back when I used social media), or books lying around waiting to be read.
 I’ve realized there are more books I want to read than I’ll ever have time for.
 This page is to consolidate and simplify what I’m planning to read, as well as list recommended books.

 The following are books I’m in the process of reading, or that I’m hoping to read soon.
 I keep this list short, and entries may disappear without me getting a chance to read.
 Sometimes a book I’ve already read will appear here (as I feel it’s time to re-read).

 by Erich Neumann.

-The following is a short selection of books that have changed my life.
-These are books I’ve read more than once, and in some cases I’ve studied carefully for weeks or months, and in some cases years.
+The following is a selection of books that have changed my life.
+These are books I’ve read more than once, and that I’ve studied carefully for weeks or months, and in some cases years.

 More often quoted than actually read, George Orwell’s 1984 is mesmerizing, haunting, and contains some of the most beautiful prose ever written.